Evidence aggregation with ignorance in mind: learning what we do (not) know for archetypes discovery: Introduction

-Our approach stands in contrast to existing procedures for meta-analysis and effect heterogeneity, which tend to force a statistical or economic model across all contexts observed in the data.
-Examples include Bayesian hierarchical models (that through common priors form posteriors across all environments) and frequentist methods that similarly use sparsity or smoothness restrictions and do not leave scope for exploration.
-Here, we take the view that generalizing across contexts is an epistemic act: it is often unclear when and why all contexts should be informative to others.

-A way to understand this optimization problem is through the following trade-off: given a set of possible prediction functions for treatment effects (e.g., smooth functions), we would like to maximize the number of units for which we form a prediction (claim generalizability) but also minimize the prediction error on such individuals.
-If the true data-generating process is complex (e.g., nonsmooth), this trade-off would require abstaining from making predictions for some of the units.
-In its dual formulation, our objective criterion maximizes the number of individuals for which we form a prediction under a constraint on the largest prediction error that we can tolerate.

-Given that for some observations researchers might admit ignorance, the prediction we form for the remaining ones should not pool information across all observations.
-We refer to these as \emph{generalizability-aware} predictions: these are predictions that jointly optimize over the assignment of observations to the basin of ignorance and archetypes.
+Motivated by this observation, our goal is to identify systematic groups of observable characteristics (\textit{archetypes}) that are informative for others under a statistical or economic model, while also detecting the contexts for which such aggregation is not credible given the available data.
+Rather than forcing conclusions in all environments, we allow the researcher to identify which observations should \textit{not} be pooled, thereby revealing where additional evidence is most valuable (denoted as \textit{basin of ignorance}).

+Specifically, researcher observes data from a large number of environments together with individual outcomes and baseline characteristics.
+Their problem is to aggregate heterogeneity using an interpretable model, while retaining the option to abstain from prediction and recommend additional experimentation in some contexts at a given cost.
+The framework therefore balances two objectives: using existing evidence to form predictions where credible, and identifying where new data would be most useful.

-Using an available (pilot) study, we construct estimators in two steps.
-First, for each (\textit{small}) group $x$ of the observable individual-level and environmental characteristics, we form unbiased but possibly noisy estimates of the conditional average effect (CATE) and its variance.
-Second, we assign each of these groups to either an archetype or the basin of ignorance.
-Assignment to the basin of ignorance incurs a fixed cost.
-The estimated cost for groups comprising an archetype is instead equal to the approximation error of the statistical model, estimated by taking the squared prediction error, and subtracting the within sampling variation at $x$.
+Using existing studies, we construct estimators in two steps.
+First, for each (\textit{small}) group $x$ of the observable individual-level and environmental characteristics (with different age, education, baseline consumption, site of the experiment, etc.), we form unbiased but possibly noisy estimates of the conditional average effect (CATE) and its variance.
+Second, we assign each of these units to either an archetype or the basin of ignorance.
+Assignment to the basin of ignorance incurs a fixed cost/loss.
+The estimated loss for groups comprising an archetype is instead equal to the approximation error of the model used to aggregate evidence across archetypes, estimated by taking its squared prediction error, and subtracting the within sampling variation at $x$.